 As an Indigenous student, you may be eligible for ABSTUDY payments from the government to help support you while you study.
 ABSTUDY can help you with your costs for education, accommodation, living, travel expenses and prescription medicines.

-If you are registering as an existing Tutor you need to download, read and complete these forms:
+If you are registering as a Tutor please download, read and complete these forms:

 - ITAS Tutor – Tutoring Guidelines 2020